Eyadho/webb24-js2-slutprojekt-Eyad-Hussen/README.md

 # 📦 React Webshop – Firebase Project

- his is a simple single-page webshop built with React and Firebase Firestore.
+This is a simple single-page webshop built with React and Firebase Firestore.
 Users can view products, add them to a shopping cart, and complete a purchase.

 # 🚀 Features
-# 🛒 Products Page
+🛒 Products Page

 Displays at least 5 products